fgabel/Deep-Learning-and-Automated-Driving-Papernotes/comments/STDP-based spiking deep convolutional neural networks for object recognition.md

 The first layer is a [DoG filter](https://en.wikipedia.org/wiki/Difference_of_Gaussians) which resembles the center-surround properties of the ganglion cells of the retina.
 Following that, neurons in all convolutional layers are nonleaky integrate-and-fire neurons, which gather input spikes from presynaptic neurons and emit a spike when their internal potentials reach a prespecified threshold.
 Pooling layers help the network to gain invariance by doing a nonlinear max pooling operation over a set of neighboring neurons with the same preferred feature.

+* *STDP-based learning* entails learning of convolutional layers in the following way: if an input spike to a neuron tends, on average, to occur immediately before that neuron's output spike, then that particular input is made somewhat stronger.
+If an input spike tends, on average, to occur immediately after an output spike, then that particular input is made somewhat weaker hence: "spike-timing-dependent plasticity".
+Thus, inputs that might be the cause of the post-synaptic neuron's excitation are made even more likely to contribute in the future, whereas inputs that are not the cause of the post-synaptic spike are made less likely to contribute in the future.

+* The final classification is done using the outputs of the last convolutional layer and then by SVM.

+* Across a number of not very challenging datasets, the authors reach good accuracies, which serves as a proof-of-concept.
+Traditional neural networks still perform way better.